www.RogerWendell.com

 Babies on the Mountain!

-Williams family at 13,800 feet heading up Mount Missouri On August 26, 2007 my friend John Aldag and I were just descening 14,067 foot Missouri Mountain when we encountered the Williams family hiking to the top with their 13 month old baby, Katelyn.
+Williams family at 13,800 feet heading up Mount Missouri On August 26, 2007 John Aldag and I were just descending 14,067 foot Missouri Mountain when we encountered the Williams family hiking to the top with their 13 month old baby, Katelyn.
 They were at 13,800 feet, moving steadily, but I just couldn't resist asking to take their photo!
 They graciously agreed and gave me permission to post it here as well.
 What a lovely family - reminding me of the time Tami and I took our newborn son to the top of Mt.
 Evans for a bit of scenery and fresh air during late summer 1980.
 Much to our own surprise (and shock) our infant son fell asleep near the summit!
 This worried us so we rushed back down to Denver and met with the family doctor - we were worried the thin 14er air may have been harmful and asked to good doctor why our baby had fallen sound asleep up there.
 The doctor calmly replied, "because he was tired..."
 Oh to be a young parent in our early 20s again!!

 Line